mnsaito/Microsoft-Movie-Analysis/README.md

 The top producer is:
  - Peter Chermin

 To the extent that it can afford these writers, producers, and actors/actresses, Microsoft should consider hiring them as they appear to be the most successful, and the data suggests that they would be the safest bets.
-Similarly, I would avoid the following individuals who have been less successful:

-Producers:
- - Jason Blum
- - Tim Bevan
- - Eric Fellner

-Actors:
- - Owen Wilson
- - Matt Damon
- - Robert De Niro
- - Steve Carell
- - Casey Affleck
- - Johnny Depp
- - Miles Teller
- - Zac Efron

 ## Conclusions